apache/cxf/distribution/src/main/release/samples/mtom/README.txt

 Using either UNIX or Windows:

   mvn install
-  mvn -Perver  (from one command line window) mvn -Pclient  (from a second command line window)
+  mvn -Pserver  (from one command line window) mvn -Pclient  (from a second command line window)

 To remove the code generated from the WSDL file and the .class